-- 2. Before removing the dipstick, clean the area around the dipstick opening in the engine block to keep any dirt or debris out of the engine. - 3.
-Remove the dipstick, wipe off with a clean rag, then reinsert the dipstick into the tube and push all the way down.
+- 2. Before removing the dipstick, clean the area around the dipstick to keep any dirt or debris out of the engine. - 3.
+Remove the dipstick, wipe off with a clean rag, then reinsert the dipstick into the tube and press all the way down.